Common Comfrey – Symphytum Officinale: Edible & Medicinal Uses of the Healing Herb of Wild Plants

 Common Comfrey – Symphytum Officinale

 Another escapee from settler cultivation around here, comfrey is an historically renown and presently semi-controversial edible and medicinal plant.
-Around Haliburton, we have both common comfrey and the blue flowered wild sort (now andersonglossum boreale).
+Around Haliburton, we have both common comfrey (Symphytum officinale) and the blue flowered wild sort (now classified as Andersonglossum boreale).
 The proper one of the title name has creamy yellow flowers.
-The pictured purple flowered I see more often and …
+The pictured purple flowered I …

 Read more